 General Criteria

-The Library will also attempt to acquire a selection of general materials which meet student needs for recreational reading, personal growth, and general intellectual development.
+• General materials which meet students' needs for recreational reading, personal growth, and general intellectual development.

 Changes in and additions to the Buffalo State curricula will occur.
 As an integral contributor to the educational process, academic departments will work with the Library as curricula change to ensure that the collection will continue to support the needs of Buffalo State students.
 The Library will actively seek information about curricular changes, so that it can respond to the evolving needs of Buffalo State.

 Faculty research interests will be considered in the building and maintenance of the Library collection.
-Given the changing and expanding universe of knowledge, however, even the largest libraries cannot at this time hope to provide all of the resources its graduate students and faculty researchers might require.
-A primarily undergraduate institution such as Buffalo State cannot attempt to meet all research needs.
-Hence, the Library will augment its resources through collaborative arrangements such as resource sharing, interlibrary loan, reciprocal borrowing agreements, cooperative collection development, and consortial purchasing and licensing.
+However, even the largest libraries cannot hope to provide all the resources its graduate students and faculty researchers might require.
+Hence, the Library will augment its resources through collaborative arrangements such as resource sharing, interlibrary loan, cooperative collection development, and consortial purchasing and licensing.

 “Special Collections and Archives” are housed in the E. H. Butler Library building along with the general collection.
 These collections play different roles on campus.
 The role of the general collection is to provide current, up-to-date information for students and faculty.
 The role of the special collections and archives is to provide a more historical view of the campus and the library.